PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Method

 \subsection{Feature Integration via Large Language Model}

-To leverage Large Language Model reasoning, we bridge the gap between encoders and the LLM backbone via a multi-modal projection strategy.
-Global tokens are projected using MLP layers, while local sequence tokens are aligned through 1D/2D convolution blocks that perform spatial/temporal downsampling to reduce overhead.
-These features are concatenated into an input sequence demarcated by learnable special tokens (e.g., <|img\_start|>), which are initialized with semantic embeddings to accelerate convergence.
-To maintain efficiency and prevent overfitting, we utilize LoRA \cite{hu2022lora}, updating only the projectors and $\sim$1\% of total parameters.
-We further employ a vocabulary-restricted strategy to eliminate hallucinations: instead of free-form generation, we extract logits $z_k$ exclusively from a token subset $\mathcal{C}$ corresponding to pre-defined clinical classes.
+To leverage the feature-integration capacity of large language models, we bridge the gap between encoders and the LLM backbone via a multi-modal projection strategy.
+Global tokens are projected using MLP layers, while local sequence tokens are aligned through 1D/2D convolution blocks that perform spatial and sequence downsampling to reduce overhead.
+These features are concatenated into an input sequence demarcated by learnable special tokens (e.g., \texttt{<|img\_start|>}), which are initialized with semantic embeddings to accelerate convergence.
+To maintain efficiency and prevent overfitting, we utilize LoRA \cite{hu2022lora}, updating only the projectors and 2.04\% of total parameters.
+We further employ a vocabulary-restricted strategy to avoid free-form generation and reduce hallucination risk: instead of free-form generation, we extract logits $z_k$ exclusively from a token subset $\mathcal{C}$ corresponding to pre-defined clinical classes.
 Probabilities are computed via Softmax over this constrained set: $P(y=k|x) = \frac{\exp(z_k)}{\sum_{j \in \mathcal{C}} \exp(z_j)}$.
 The model is optimized by Cross Entropy loss \cite{mao2023cross}.
+Unlike Stage 2, which filters metadata to retain visually grounded attributes for alignment, Stage 3 uses all available patient attributes together with the aligned visual and textual features for final diagnostic aggregation.